 The Registration Reply message alsocontains a short terminal ID number (12 bit).
 This number will be derived from the active terminals table as the next unused number on the list (last short ID number used + 1).
 If the last number is 4095, then the new ID will be 1.

-Monitor Terminal activity
+Monitoring Terminal activity

 When a terminal is first registered with the HUB PP, it will be added to the active terminals table that is shown below.